 2. More Muscles, More Energy

-MRT should be a total-body routine that works all the major muscles in each session.
+MRT should be a total-body routine that works each session’s major muscles.
 Since the metabolic cost of an exercise correlates directly to the number of muscles worked, include multi-joint exercises whenever possible.
 Include more muscle, and you consume more energy.

 3. Speedy To Slowly

-Repetitions should be done at a moderately fast tempo, mainly on the concentric portion (the “positive” half) of the movement.
+Repetitions should be done at a moderately fast tempo, mainly on the movement’s concentric portion (the “positive” half).
 Despite all the bro-science that “super-slow” training maximizes metabolic effects, studies suggest otherwise.
 Aim to do concentric lifts as explosively as possible without sacrificing a clean technique.